 Most bosses rule through fear in one form or another.
 Sometimes that rule comes with a smile and a soft expectation of obedience, and sometimes that rule comes from an iron fist that resorts to force early and quick.
 People’s fears are often entirely rational and deeply rooted in their personal experience of their job.
 These fears need to be validated.
 Through patient discussion and time for processing, people can weigh the risks and benefits of asserting themselves through action.

 Sometimes coworkers can talk through different actions or levels of participation that entail differing degrees of risk so that everyone can participate in a way that is both effective and reasonably safe.
 Sometimes when a coworker is dependent on wages to feed a family they may decide to stay on the sidelines for the present.
 That’s actually totally ok, and people will be much more willing to stay in relationship with you and possibly get involved later if they know you are willing to respect the things that they worry about.
-Sometimes when people go through AEIOU they conclude that their boss is the enemy and the dignity that comes with asserting worker power is more important than the material risks they face.
+Sometimes when people go through AEIOU they conclude that their boss is the enemy and the dignity and potential gains that comes with asserting worker power is more important than the material risks they face.

 As always, organizers need to treat people’s concerns with care and try to get to the root of the problem by asking open-ended questions.
 Whatever the obstacle is, try to work with them to find a way around it.
 For example, if a worker says they didn’t complete the task of talking with their coworker you could respond with: “Yea, I know it’s a busy time of year.
 Would it be easier if we waited til the holiday break to try to talk to our coworkers when we might have more time?”
 Or: “I know talking with coworkers about these issues can be intimidating.
 Would it be helpful if I joined you in a conversation with Sally about this and we talked it through with her together?”
-But if they seem resistant or uncomfortable, backing off and respecting their boundaries is often the best thing you can do.
+But if they seem resistant or uncomfortable, backing off and respecting their boundaries is the best thing you can do.
 As long as your relationship is built on trust and respect, you can return to the task at another time, talk about some other thing they may want to do to get involved, or just stay on good terms with them if they change their mind.